It can be a tricky thing managing your work & cash management

 Even experienced freelancers face these problems.
 Being strategists the questions are probably compounded as we project and tweak potential income levels to the nth degree to ensure we are earning what we need to (or want to) and highlight times where we have not got the cash flow that enables our lifestyles to be maintained as we like.

-Personally I build my projections on napkins in the pub every now and then and work out exactly how many billable days (cash management) I need to hit an arbitrary gross income.
+Personally I build my projections on napkins in the pub every now and then and work out exactly how many billable days (work & cash management) I need to hit an arbitrary gross income.
 Seriously.
 I do.

 Then I get on the iPad and open up the Numbers app to plot in how many working days I have with each client, how much that will bill and see where the shortfall is.